top 0

 Jan Jan Kushikatsu

 A traditional speciality izakaya that has its origins in Osaka, the food at Jan Jan Kushikatsu centres around authentic Japanese deep-fried skewers.
-Contrary to the widespread impression of Japanese skewers—which is quite heavy on the palate and stomach—these ones are covered in just a thin layer of batter and breadcrumbs before heading to the deep-fryer.
+Contrary to the widespread impression of Japanese skewers—which is quite heavy on the palate and stomach—these ones are covered in just a thin layer of batter and breadcrumbs before heading to the deep fryer.
 You know the shop is a good one when it is often frequented by Japanese expats!
-Customers usually opt for their set meals of at least six skewers, but each fried skewer starts from $19.
-Jan Jan Kushikatsu also offers modern takes, such as Deep-Fried Parma Ham or Deep-Fried Cheese to adapt to the diverse palette of the Hong Kong community.
+Customers usually opt for a set meal of at least six skewers.
+Jan Jan Kushikatsu also offers modern takes, such as grilled bacon-wrapped salmon or deep-fried cheese to adapt to the diverse palette of the Hong Kong community.

 Birdie

 A modern izakaya spot, Birdie shot to popularity right after its opening in H Code in Central.
 Birdie specialises in yakitori, a Japanese term for grilled chicken skewers that are made from different parts of the chicken, a style of food commonly found in izakayas.
-With 14 parts of the chicken to order, it can be hard to choose, but our personal favourites include Liver ($45) that is grilled to perfection and dipped in Birdie’s signature sauce, as well as the Thigh ($45) that is bursting with meat juices.
+With 14 parts of the chicken to order, it can be hard to choose, but our personal favourites include liver that is grilled to perfection and dipped in Birdie’s signature sauce, as well as the thigh that is bursting with meat juices.

 Birdie, 9/F, The Steps, H Code, 45 Pottinger Street, Central | (+852) 2789 2881